 One of the more interesting applications of statistics is the analysis of stock quotation data.
 A solid analysis can give you an advantage when deciding which shares to buy.
 Also you can search for patterns; which shares move together with others..?
 However, the first step is collecting all the data which are required – and this is a cumbersome task!

 I found lots of discussions in various forums, on StackOverflow and so on.
-But nobody provided a solution for downloading masses of data at once.
+But nobody provided a solution for downloading a bulk of data at once.
 As a consequence, I created my own solution (which you can download here) based on the Google Finance API.
 Please notice that using this tool might violate against the Google Finance rules declared in their disclaimer, because it downloads and saves the data.

 Basics: Input and Output